-Actuarial liabilities and comparative costs shown in this Report were computed using the Unit Credit Actuarial Cost Method, which recognized the following cost components:
+Actuarial liabilities and comparative costs shown in this report were computed using the Unit Credit Actuarial Cost Method, which recognized the following cost components:

-- 1. The Normal Cost is the Actuarial Present Value of benefits accruing during the valuation year. - The Actuarial Accrued Liability is the Actuarial Present Value of benefits accrued as of the valuation date. - 3.
+- 1. The Normal Cost is the Actuarial Present Value of benefits accruing during the valuation year.
+For purposes of this valuation, we have accrued costs through full eligibility age for the benefits provided. - The Actuarial Accrued Liability is the Actuarial Present Value of benefits accrued as of the valuation date. - 3.
 Valuation Assets are equal to the Actuarial Value of Investments. - 4.
-Unfunded Actuarial Accrued Liability is amortized over 30 years from establishment.
-Differences between the expected and actual will be amortized over 30 years.
+Unfunded Actuarial Accrued Liability is amortized over 30 years from the valuation date in level dollar payments.